Meet Our Veterinary Team

 Coming Soon

-Justina H, Office Manager
+Justina H, Assistant Practice Manager

 With over a decade of experience in the emergency and specialty veterinary field, I’ve learned to embrace the chaos, adapt to the unexpected, and always make time for a quick cuddle with a furry friend.
 I’m proud to be part of this incredible team led by Shannan and Mitchell, whose vision and passion have truly transformed veterinary care.
 Working alongside them for the past ten years has been an inspiring journey, and I’m thrilled to contribute to their mission of redefining exceptional medicine.